boarfish55/potatofs/README.md

 KNOWN ISSUES
 ============

-* During testing under low-space situations on the cache partition I've hit some corruption/deadlock issue.
-Though some safeguards were added, it wasn't fully root caused yet and therefore it's safer to make sure space is never low.
 * If the backend were to become unavailable (or the transport, i.e. Internet), most likely I/O operations would stall in 'D' state, with no way to recover until the backend is available again.
 Error handling in these